SSRSGJYD/astminer/README.md

 # astminer

 A library for mining of [path-based representations of code](https://arxiv.org/pdf/1803.09544.pdf).
-The code
+The repo is forked from https://github.com/vovak/astminer.

 ## About
-Astminer is an offspring of an internal utility from a research project.

-Currently it supports extraction of path-based representations and raw ASTs from code in Java and Python, but it is designed to be very easily extensible.
+Currently it supports extraction of path-based representations and raw ASTs from code in Java, C/C++, Python and JavaScript.

 The default output format is inspired by [code2vec](https://github.com/tech-srl/code2vec).